-The Minneapolis Plan applies to bank holding companies (BHCs) located in the U.S. with assets greater than \$250 billion.
-The proposed shadow banking tax applies to specified firms with assets greater than \$50 billion (measured by on-balance-sheet assets, off-balance-sheet assets and assets under management).
-We assume that regulations for bank holding companies with less than \$250 billion in assets and shadow banks with less than \$50 billion will be unaffected by the Minneapolis Plan, although the Treasury Secretary will have the discretion to review the systemic importance of any financial firm.
+The Minneapolis Plan applies to bank holding companies (BHCs) located in the United States with assets greater than \$250 billion.
+The proposed shadow banking tax applies to specified firms with assets greater than \$50 billion (measured by on-balance-sheet assets, off-balance-sheet assets, and assets under management).
+We assume that regulations for BHCs with less than \$250 billion in assets and shadow banks with less than \$50 billion will be unaffected by the Minneapolis Plan, although the Treasury Secretary will have the discretion to review the systemic importance of any financial firm.